gelicia/vizMed/README.md

 file 2, b - MDC Description File.pdf

 things to do
-- when bbox of value label is longer than the width of the bar, move it off to the right of the bar
 - when average line and max line have x differences of less than half the bb of the largest of the two labels, move one label to be above the other
 - dealing with provider drill down
-	-if individual drg is selected, you cannot drill down into a specific provider -else, all drgs is selected, when you drill down into a specific provider, you cannot select a drg (disable the box)
+	- if individual drg is selected, you cannot drill down into a specific provider
+	- else, all drgs is selected, when you drill down into a specific provider, you cannot select a drg (disable the box)
+- what happens if you select a DRG that area does not have?
+AK disequalibrium - display error message "This state/city does not have data for the selected DRG"
+-info page needs calculation description, what the cost actually is (see data dictionary), an explanation of some of the DRG abbreviations